rdswyc/DataStructures/Queue/README.md

 The queue to peek the item.

 #### Returns
-`Item` A pointer to the item within the queue.
+`T` A pointer to the item within the queue.

 ### Print